javimontero/cheatsheets/git.md

 ## Replace local branch from remote
 Assuming origin/develop is the remote branch you want to reset to `git reset --hard origin/develop`

+## Copy a file form one branch to another
+git checkout otherbranch file.txt